What are the Different Reservoir Engineer Jobs?

 Existing reservoirs are monitored as part of surveillance engineering.
 In this case, the reservoir engineer’s primary responsibility is to maximize the reservoir’s output while avoiding overproduction.
 Simply put, overproduction occurs when more product is produced than can be stored, transported, processed, or sold in a given amount of time.
 This usually results in a waste of resources and reduces the reservoir’s lifespan.

-Overproduction in geothermal reservoirs is avoided returning the extracted water to the reservoir.
-This keeps the reservoir productive for a long time maintaining pressure.
+Overproduction in geothermal reservoirs is avoided by returning the extracted water to the reservoir.
+This keeps the reservoir productive for a long time by maintaining pressure.
 A reservoir management program is designed to maximize the reservoir’s lifespan through surveillance engineering.
 Decline curve analysis and material balance monitoring are two tools used in surveillance engineering.

 Finding and examining potentially viable oil, gas, or geothermal reservoirs is part of simulation modeling.
 The reservoir engineer’s main job is to figure out whether a new oil field, gas field, or hot water reservoir has enough resources and a long enough lifespan to warrant drilling a well.
 The costs of drilling and maintaining the well are compared to the potential earnings from the newly discovered reservoir.
 Drilling is only considered for reservoirs with a lot of resources.